thuongnvLK/ThuongNV_LinuxKernel/README.md

 2. [Bootloader](#2-bootloader)  -->

 📂 All lessons are available in the `lessons/` directory.
+📂 All assignments are available in the `assignments/` directory.

 ## 🏆 Lesson 02: Key Features of the Linux Kernel
 ### 📖 1.
 Learning Materials